Parts Of A Motherboard And Their Main Functions

 RAM (Random Access Memory) slots house memory modules that temporarily store data your computer needs quick access to.
 Most motherboards have 2 to 4 RAM slots, but high-performance boards may offer even more.
 The type of RAM supported (DDR4, DDR5, etc.) depends on the motherboard.

 For optimal performance, install RAM sticks in matched pairs (dual-channel configuration).
 This ensures the RAM operates efficiently and provides noticeable speed improvements.
+For help determining the best RAM configuration for your specific system and usage needs, try our RAM Configuration Optimizer.

 4. PCI Express Slots (PCIe)